devclone/farmersworld_autoclicker_script/README.md

+# Important note
+After game update (if it happens) this script won't work because of 3D version of the game!
+The only way out is to use bots.
+Me and my friend made simple bot witch runs on YOUR LOCALHOST.
+  You can check all info here - https://github.com/Splash-07/fw-bot  Bot works ONLY with **tools**.
+Because of problems with CPU impossible to test 10+ tools + animals + farm plot without enough stacked WAX for CPU.

 # farmersworld_autoclicker_script
 Autoclicker (script) to Mine, Claim, Repair and restore Energy for NFT Game (https://farmersworld.io/).
 Its free and 100% safe.
 You can check all code by yourself.